erikpukinskis/prototype-narrative-editor/narrative.md

-[X] If you reload the hello world it has the new css [X] You can add a dependency to hello world and it will get loaded on the server [X] Narrative can restart itself from a web request
-[ ] When you edit editor.md it gets hot reloaded
+[X] If you reload the hello world it has the new css [X] You can add a dependency to hello world and it will get loaded on the server [X] Narrative can restart itself from a web request [X] When you edit editor.md it can be reloaded in the client

 The Server
 ----------